-- IPv6 Link Local and DHCP: IPv6 will always have a link local address assigned, and additionally can have an assigned DHCP address.
-IPv6 link local is derived from its globally unique MAC address and is automatically assigned on power up.
-This differs from IPv4, where a link local address is only assigned after a node fails to get an address via DHCP.
-The IPv6 DHCP address is automatically configured when the Model 336 is connected to an IPv6 compatible router or network, similar to IPv4 DHCP. - Subnet Mask (IPv4): a sub network, or subnet, is a group of devices within a network that have a common, designated IP address routing prefix.
+- Subnet Mask: a sub network, or subnet, is a group of devices within a network that have a common, designated IP address routing prefix.
 A subnet mask is a 32-bit "bit mask" that signifies which part of the IP address represents the subnet routing prefix, and which part represents the device's address on the subnet.
 A subnet mask is most often given in dotted decimal notation, such as nnn.nnn.nnn where nnn is a decimal number from 0 to 255.
 When converted to a binary notation, the 32-bit subnet mask should consist of a contiguous group of ones, followed by a contiguous group of zeros.
 The ones represent which bits in the IP address refer to the subnet, and the zeros represent which bits refer to the device address.
-For example, the default Static-IP Address of the Model 336 is

-192.168.0.12, and the default Static Subnet Mask is 255.255.255.0.
+For example, the default Static-IP Address of the Model 350 is 192.168.0.12, and the default Static Subnet Mask is 255.255.255.0.
 Converting this subnet mask to binary shows that the first 24 bits are ones, and the last 8 bits are zeros.
-This means that the first 24 bits of the Static-IP Address (192.168.0) represent the subnet, and the last 8 bits (12) represent the device.

-Gateway Address (IPv4): a gateway is a network traffic routing device that is used to route communication between networks.
+This means that the first 24 bits of the Static-IP Address (192.168.0) represent the subnet, and the last 8 bits (12) represent the device. - Gateway Address: a gateway is a network traffic routing device that is used to route communication between networks.
 If a gateway is not used, then devices on a network can only communicate with other devices on that same network.
 A Gateway Address is the IP address of the gateway on a network.
 Contact the network administrator for the gateway address for your network.

-6.4.1.2 Network Addresss Configuration Methods (IPv4)
+6.4.1.2 Network Address Configuration Methods

-The network address parameters of the Model 336 can be configured using one of three methods: DHCP, Auto-IP, or Static-IP.
+The network address parameters of the Model 350 can be configured using one of three methods: DHCP, Auto-IP, or Static-IP.
 DHCP and Auto-IP are automatic configuration methods, and Static-IP requires manual configuration.
 If supported by the server, DHCP can also be used to automatically configure DNS server addresses, as well as IP address parameters.

-An order of precedence is followed when the Model 336 attempts to acquire IP address parameters.
+An order of precedence is followed when the Model 350 attempts to acquire IP address parameters.
 If enabled, the DHCP method will be used first.
-If DHCP is disabled, or if the attempt to acquire parameters from the DHCP server fails, the Model 336 then checks if Auto-IP is enabled.
+If DHCP is disabled, or if the attempt to acquire parameters from the DHCP server fails, the Model 350 then checks if Auto-IP is enabled.
 If Auto-IP is enabled, this method will be used.
 If disabled, or if this attempt fails, the Static-IP method will be used.
 If the Static-IP method fails, the IP address parameters will not be configured and the Ethernet status will enter an error state.
 Refer to section 6.4.2.1 if you receive an error message.